-Covid: Could more Omicron variant cases emerge in Wales?
+Covid: Could Omicron cases lead to more rules in Wales?

 - Published

-Containing the Omicron coronavirus variant is "going to be very, very challenging," a health expert has said.
+There is a "real potential" that more restrictions could be needed to keep Covid-19 cases under control amid concern over the Omicron variant.

+But "only time will tell" if they are required to control transmission rates, according to virologist Dr Richard Stanton from Cardiff University.

-Wales' first case has been located in the Cardiff and Vale health board area, and it is linked to overseas travel.
+An Omicron variant case has been located in the Cardiff and Vale area.

+"If the vaccine on its own is not enough to do that, then we're going to have to bring in other measures - social distancing, mask wearing and these kinds of things - and to keep those transmission rates at a sensible level."

-Dr Meng Khaw, from Public Health Wales (PHW), said 200 people have been contacted after returning to the country within a 10-day period since a UK travel red list was reinstated.
+Dr Meng Khaw, from Public Health Wales (PHW) said containing the Omicron coronavirus variant was "going to be very, very challenging".

+He said 200 people have been contacted after returning to the country within a 10-day period since a UK travel red list was reinstated.

 Travellers from listed countries must isolate in a hotel on entry to the UK.